BritishPandaChick/disney-codes/log.md

 - Begin adding Header styles for mobile site

 **Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)

+## Day 10: June 10, 2020
+**What I Did Today:** Got Sass to work and compile styles.
+Began adding styles for mobile header of site.

+**Day Summary:** Most of my time was spent trying to Sass to work on the site.
+I used the documentation to double check everything I was doing.
+I was able to get my test styles working on the large screen version, but none of the styles were being compiled on the other versions of the site.
+After playing around with the files and changing around the links to the stylesheet, everything started working the way it needed to.
+I was able to get a start on some of the mobile styles.
+I changed my mind on the navigation so I did add Bootstrap classes back into the site.
+I also changed the site title to the site so it would look alongside the button for the navbar on the mobile site.
+Tomorrow I'll see if I can finish the mobile styles and see how things look on the site before I start adding more styles to the site.

+**Tomorrow's List:**
+- Finish adding styles to mobile header
+- Start adding styles to email section

+**Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)